domluna/JuliaFormatter.jl/docs/src/config.md

     [Juno](https://junolab.org/), a Julia IDE that offers formatting feature using this package, also respects configuration file.
-    When you use `Julia-Client: Format-Code` command, Juno will automatically search for a configuration file with the same rule as `format` does from the directory fo the current editor.
+    When you use `Julia-Client: Format-Code` command, Juno will automatically search for a configuration file with the same rule as `format` does from the directory of current editor.

 ## Basic Configuration